 Sunglasses are a must.
 Not only will they help keep the sun out of your eyes, but cycling-specific or running sunglasses can help you with sharpening your eyes in conditions of low-light, blocking out road glare and keeping insects from your eyes.

 Lycra will be your best friend in a triathlon.
 Choose some close-For triathlons, Lycra is your friend.
 Choose close-fitting to stop your thighs from chafing.
 You are going to be a lot more comfortable during the running and cycling.
 Lycra also doesn’t hold water, so you can wear it under the wetsuit for saving time during transitions.

 Elastic laces and lace locks are very helpful when you’re trying to put your sneakers on quickly.
 Instead of wasting precious time tying bows and tightening laces, just put your lace lock on and then you’re ready to go.
 These are cheap and they’re going to save you valuable time and hassle during the race.

 A final way that you can save time is to get your own number belt.
 When you’re cycling, the number has to be visible on the back of your body.
-When you’re running, it has to be on the front of your body.
+When you’re running during a triathlon event, it has to be on the front of your body.
 Instead of reversing your shirt or swapping your number, just swivel your belt around on your body.
 That makes you ready much more quickly and easily.

-Are you ready to give a triathlon a try?
+Are you ready to give a triathlon a tryin Sunny Isles Beach, North Miami Beach, or Fort Lauderdale area?
 If you are looking for a coach, give me a call.
 I have many years of experience both with swimming and with coaching, and I am happy to help you.
 Let me know what you are looking for and what your questions are, and I will answer them.
 Give me a call today and let’s work together!